Early Adopters: First 20 receive 20% off with 1 year technical support.

 Every message must contain at least one "// index-N" directive.
 Indexing order is string based.

-Autonomous Reindexing
+Automatic Reindexing

 Engine detects and handles reindexing based on relative ordering changes.